-I make no secret of the fact that the majority of my business comes via outbound leads on LinkedIn – actively looking for people who are interested in my products and services, and then taking the time to nurture a professional business relationship with them.
+I make no secret of the fact that most of my business comes via outbound leads on LinkedIn – actively looking for people who are interested in my products and services, and then taking the time to nurture a business relationship with them.

-However, it’s really important not to forget about the importance of inbound leads – people coming to you as a result of your content marketing activities.
-By showcasing your expertise, helpfulness and likeability, prospective clients will see you as a thought leader and may remember you when they need support.
+But it’s important not to forget about inbound leads – people coming to you as a result of your content marketing activities.
+By showcasing your expertise, helpfulness and likeability, prospective clients will see you as a thought leader.
+They may also remember you when they need support.

-I was reminded of this recently when I was contacted by a prospective client who found me organically via Google Search – thanks to both my LinkedIn profile and website being optimised for my keywords.
+I was reminded of this recently when I was contacted by a prospect who found me organically via Google Search.
+This was thanks to both my LinkedIn profile and website being optimised for my keywords.

 In this article, I’ll take you through the difference between outbound and inbound lead generation, and give you some of my top tips for making the most of those inbound lead opportunities.

 Groundwork and Foundations

 Before you start any lead generation campaign, I want you to take a step back and do the groundwork – make sure you have worked out what your LinkedIn goals are, identified your ideal client profile and chosen your own powerful keywords.
 Then lay the foundations – create a killer profile to impress your ideal clients, optimised to make you easy to discover.

 If you haven’t done this yet, I suggest checking my article on 3 Simple Things You Can Do to Boost Your LinkedIn Profile and taking the time to get it right before you start to build your lead generation campaign.

 To boost your discoverability on LinkedIn and to help with inbound lead generation, I also suggest that you customise your LinkedIn URL to make it more memorable.
 If you check out my LinkedIn profile, you’ll see that mine is https://www.linkedin.com/in/nickbagga/ – it’s much simpler and easy to remember than the default combination of your name and a string of random numbers.